FIRST YEAR QUESTIONS

 Q: Do I have to have a Minor?

 A: All Interior Design students are required to complete a Minor.
-Suggested Minor subjects include: Business; Hospitality & Tourism Management; Apparel, Retail Merchandising & Design; a Foreign Language; Communications; History; Gerontology; Emergency Management; and Natural Resource Management.
+Suggested Minor subjects include: Art; Business; Hospitality & Tourism Management; Apparel, Retail Merchandising & Design; a Foreign Language; Communications; History; Gerontology; Emergency Management; and Natural Resource Management.
+Other minors can be considered, talk with your academic advisor.

 The number of credits required to complete a Minor in each one of these subject areas will vary.